jamwaffles/jamwaffles.github.io/_posts/2017-09-21-analytics-events-with-redux-and-react.md

 One of my main responsibilites at [TotallyMoney](https://www.totallymoney.com/) was to take care of the in-house analytics/event logging framework.
 Like lots of companies, understanding what users do and how they interact with a site is an important thing to get good insight on, so people reinvent the wheel with various [krimskrams](https://en.wiktionary.org/wiki/krimskrams) attached, me being no exception.
 What I want to show in this post is how to integrate an event logging framework into a React/Redux application in a way that's scaleable and reasonably unit testable.
 Unit tests are important for event logging when the rest of the business relies on both the events being sent, and with the correct data!

+tl;dr: pass your logger to React's `context` to make logging from deeply nested components much easier.

 In this article, I'm assuming you've got an existing React/Redux application, and want to integrate some kind of event logging library (third party or otherwise) into it.

 ## The logging library